crina-pungulescu/quincunx/README.md

 - c.
 585 B.C.E. – Thales of Miletus proves a point (a call option on olive presses)
 - 533 C.E. – The Rhodian law of jettison (insurance)
 - 1654 – Pascal and Fermat stumble upon probability theory
-- 1894 – Galton's Law of Unreason (and quincunx)
+- 1889 – Galton's Law of Unreason (interpretation of the quincunx)
 - 1900 – Louis Bachelier's thesis and the birth of "modern finance" (March 29th)
 - 1973 – Black, Scholes, and Merton (option pricing)
 - Today – The CAPM and beyond